usds/techfar-hub-website-v3/How-To-Update/frontmatter.md

 ### Index pages

 You might now be wondering, "cool, I see how the folders end up in the URLs, but how do I get a page with the URL `https://techfarhub.usds.gov/resources/case-studies/` since that's a folder, not a markdown file?
 The answer is you create a markdown file in that folder called `index.mdx` and give it the slug `slug: index`.
-That tells the system "this is the content for the page with the name of this folder."
+That tells the system "This is the content for the page with the name of this folder."
 If that's strange to you, blame early web developers for the convention.

 ## `nav_weight`